Linked Open Data

 API – Supported

-Alma’s Linked Open Data allows for access to the institution’s bibliographic information using Linked Data Principles for multiple purposes, including in the context of the Alma UI and APIs.
-As part of our roadmap, it will also be possible to create and update Linked Open Data records in Alma using APIs, starting with BIBFRAME works and instances.
+Alma’s Linked Open Data allows access to the institution’s bibliographic information using Linked Data Principles for multiple purposes, including in the context of the Alma UI and APIs.
+It is also possible to create and update Linked Open Data records in Alma using APIs, starting with BIBFRAME works and instances.
+As our Linked Open Data support expands, we will continue to expand our APIs as well to ensure continious interoperability for linked open data formats.

 Linked Open Data Endpoint (Openness)